top of page

 Why Cross-Platform Repetition Matters

-Trust in AI systems rarely develops from a single source.
+Trust in AI systems is rarely built on a single source.

-Instead, confidence tends to strengthen when similar explanations and entities appear repeatedly across different parts of the information ecosystem.
+Instead, trust in these systems is likely to increase when similar explanations and entities are repeatedly encountered across different areas of the information landscape.

-These patterns help reinforce which explanations and entities are most strongly associated with the subject.
+These patterns will likely help to increase the assurance that certain explanations and entities are most strongly associated with a particular topic.

 How AI Systems Look for Confirmation Across Sources

-AI systems rarely rely on a single source when forming an answer.
+AI systems are unlikely to look to a single source when forming a particular explanation or answer.

-Instead, they compare information across multiple sources to identify explanations that appear consistently across the wider information landscape.
+Instead, they are likely to compare several pieces of information across different sources to determine which explanations are most likely to be encountered across different areas of the information landscape.

 Why Mentions Beyond Your Own Website Reinforce Credibility